Optimized computation of tight focusing of short pulses using mapping to periodic space: Materials and Methods

 An essential part of the scheme we present is the use of a spectral (Fourier) method to advance the electromagnetic field in a region with periodic boundary conditions.
 In this subsection we briefly outline the main equations and practical aspects of this approach.

-The central idea of spectral methods for time-dependent problems is to make use of the fact that, for linear homogeneous equations with a well-determined non-degenerate spectrum, the state can be represented via eigenstates that can be independently advanced over an arbitrary large time interval without computational errors.
+The central idea of spectral methods for time-dependent problems is to make use of the fact that, for linear homogeneous equations with a well-determined nondegenerate spectrum, the state can be represented via eigenstates that can be independently advanced over an arbitrary large time interval without computational errors.
 When eigenstates correspond to plane waves, the transformation from the representation on a spatial grid to the eigenbasis representation (and vice versa) can be done with a FFT.
-Source terms (i.e. inhomogeneous part) and/or nonlinear terms can be accounted for by the step-splitting technique (see, for example, \cite{weideman.jna.1986, birdsall.1991}).
+Source terms (i.e., inhomogeneous part) and/or nonlinear terms can be accounted for by the step-splitting technique (see, for example, \cite{weideman.jna.1986, birdsall.1991}).
 Since the propagators for these terms do not necessarily commute with that for the homogeneous equation, this technique introduces errors that grow with, and thus restrict, the size of the time step.
 Nevertheless, since we consider the propagation of electromagnetic radiation in vacuum, the source term (governed by the current) is zero and we thus can do arbitrarily large time steps.

 The application of split-step spectral method to the Maxwell equations has been carried out and used in many numerical studies (see, for example, \cite{haber.cnsp.1973, lin.pf.1974, buneman.jcp.1980, gustafsson.1995, vay.jcp.2013, gonoskov.phd.2013} or chapter 15.9~(b) in \cite{birdsall.1991}).
-We denote the electromagnetic field and current density in Fourier space by $\hat{\textbf{E}}$, $\hat{\textbf{B}}$ and $\hat{\textbf{j}}$ respectively.
-We have also that $\hat{\textbf{k}}$ is the normalized wave vector $\textbf{k}$, $i$ is the imaginary unit, $c$ is the speed of light, $C=\cos(ck\Delta t)$, and $S=\sin(ck\Delta t)$.
+We denote the electromagnetic field and current density in Fourier space by $\hat{\textbf{E}}$, $\hat{\textbf{B}}$ and $\hat{\textbf{j}}$ respectively. {Furthermore,} $\hat{\textbf{k}}$ is the normalized wave vector $\textbf{k}$, $i$ is the imaginary unit, $c$ is the speed of light, {and} $C=\cos(ck\Delta t)$, and $S=\sin(ck\Delta t)$.
 Using superscripts $n$ and $n+1$ to denote consecutive numerical states, we can express the Fourier method in the following form (see \cite{vay.jcp.2013}, CGS units are used):